-- 11. The undertaking shall disclose how its biodiversity and ecosystem impacts dependencies, risks and opportunities originate from and trigger adaptation of its strategy and business model. - 12.
+- 11. The undertaking shall disclose how its biodiversity and ecosystem impacts originate from and trigger adaptation of its strategy and business model. - 12.
 The objective of this Disclosure Requirement is to enable an understanding of the resilience of the undertaking's strategy and business model in relation to biodiversity and ecosystems, and of the compatibility of the undertaking's strategy and business model with regard to relevant local, national and global public policy targets related to biodiversity and ecosystems. - 13.
 The undertaking shall describe the resilience of its strategy and business model in relation to biodiversity and ecosystems.
+The description shall include:

+(a)

-The description shall include: - (a) an assessment of the resilience of the current business model and strategy to biodiversity and ecosystems-related physical, transition and systemic risks; - (b) the scope of the resilience analysis in relation to the undertaking's own operations and its upstream and downstream value chain and in relation to the risks considered in that analysis; - (c) the key assumptions made; - (d) the time horizons used; - (e) the results of the resilience analysis; and - (f) the involvement of stakeholders, including, where appropriate, holders of indigenous and local knowledge. - 14.
-If information specified in this disclosure requirement is disclosed by the undertaking as part of the information required under ESRS 2 SBM-3, the undertaking may refer to the information it has disclosed under ESRS 2 SBM-3. - 15.
+- (b) - (c) the scope of the resilience analysis in relation to the undertaking's own operations and its upstream and downstream value chain and in relation to the risks considered in that analysis; - (d) the key assumptions made; - (e) the time horizons used; - (f) the results of the resilience analysis; and - (g) the involvement of stakeholders, including, where appropriate, holders of indigenous and local knowledge.

+- 14. If information specified in this disclosure requirement is disclosed by the undertaking as part of the information required under NESRS 2 SBM-3, the undertaking may refer to the information it has disclosed under NESRS 2 SBM-3. - 15.
 The undertaking may disclose its transition plan to improve and, ultimately, achieve alignment of its business model and strategy with the vision of the Kunming-Montreal Global Biodiversity Framework and its relevant goals and targets, the EU Biodiversity Strategy for 2030, and with respecting planetary boundaries related to biosphere integrity and land-system change.

-Disclosure Requirement SBM 3 - Material impacts risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement SBM 3 - Material impacts and their interaction with strategy and business model

 - 16. The undertaking shall disclose: - (a) a list of material sites in its own operations, including sites under its operational control, based on the results of paragraph 17(a).
-The undertaking shall disclose these locations by: - i. specifying the activities negatively affecting biodiversity sensitive areas4; - ii. providing a breakdown of sites according to the impacts and dependencies identified, and to the ecological status of the areas (with reference to the specific ecosystem baseline level) where they are located: and - iii. specifying the biodiversity-sensitive areas impacted, for users to be able to determine the location and the responsible competent authority with regards to the activities specified in paragraph 16(a) i.
+The undertaking shall disclose these locations by: - i. specifying the activities negatively affecting biodiversity sensitive areas; - ii. providing a breakdown of sites according to the impacts identified, and to the ecological status of the areas (with reference to the specific ecosystem baseline level) where they are located; and - iii. specifying the biodiversity-sensitive areas impacted, for users to be able to determine the location and the responsible competent authority with regards to the activities specified in paragraph 16(a) i. - (b) whether it has identified material negative impacts with regards to land degradation, desertification or soil sealing; and - (c) whether it has operations that affect threatened species.